The Best of Uganda – Eight Day Lodge Safari

 End of Wild Frontiers Best of Uganda, Primates and Game Eight Day Safari.

 Overnight optional.
-If staying in Entebbe, please request assistance at time of booking safari.
-If departing Entebbe the same night, please note your vehicle returns to Entebbe late afternoon (approximately 16h00/17h00) so DO NOT book flights departing prior to 20h00 in order to allow time for security, check in and any delays.
+If staying in Entebbe, please request assistance at time of booking safari for these arrangements.
+If departing Entebbe the same night, please note your flight returns to Entebbe late morning (approximately 11h.00/12h00) so DO NOT book flights departing prior to 16h00 in order to allow time for security, check in and any delays due to weather